vape/python-projects/Numbers/12_DistanceCalculator/README.md

 ### Distance Between Two Cities

 Calculates the distance between two cities and allows the user to specify a unit of distance.
-This program may require nding coordinates of the cities like lat- itude and longitude.
+This program may require finding coordinates of the cities like latitude and longitude.

 Note: I implemented this as a "Distance Between Two Addresses" utility.
 I'm using the [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/)